Antonio Area Freeway System

 project will help

-This project will provide new direct connections on the
+This project is providing new direct connections on the

 turn movements in the 410/151 interchange.
 This will remove